Updated July 30 with new details!

-"She's a total professional," Cameron, Invivo's winemaker, told Wine Spectator during a sneak peek at the blending session.
+"She's a total professional," Cameron, Invivo's winemaker, told Wine Spectator during a sneak peek at the blending session at Manhattan's chic Casa Apicii.
+“We just kept trying new things, getting closer and closer [to the end product].
+And the cool thing was that Sarah Jessica was detecting down to two percent of what was wrong with the blend.”
 This is the second "celebrity wine" project for Invivo, which in 2014 partnered with BBC talk-show host Graham Norton for his line of wines.
+Next up for Invivo X, Sarah Jessica Parker is a rosé from the south of France, planned for release in spring 2020.

 Wine Spectator: How did you become a wine lover?